michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 #### Dispose Bag Example

-As you might've notice the `disposeBag` is an instance variable of our `ViewController`:
+As you might've noticed, the `disposeBag` is an instance variable of our `ViewController`:

 {% highlight swift %}
 class ViewController: UIViewController {